fjankowsk/scatfit/docs/FAQ.md

 `$ pam -Tp -e Tp filename.fits`

 You can then run `scatfit` on the time and polarisation integrated data like this:
-`$ scatfit-fitfrb filename.Tp <DM> --fscrunch <fscrunch> --fitrange -200 200 -z -50 200 --fitscatindex --snr 3.0 --norfi`
+`$ scatfit-fitfrb filename.Tp 57.2 --fscrunch 48 --fitrange -200 200 -z -50 200 --fitscatindex --snr 3.0 --norfi`

-Select a good initial <DM> from the ATNF pulsar catalogue or from running `PSRCHIVE`'s `pdmp`.
-Use an <fscrunch> value appropriate for your data and their total number of channels.
+Select a good initial *DM* from the ATNF pulsar catalogue or from running `PSRCHIVE`'s `pdmp`.
+Use an *fscrunch* value appropriate for your data and their total number of channels.
 Adjust the fit and zoom range to fit our use case.
 The same goes for the minimum sub-band S/N. As we have cleaned the data before, we turned off all further RFI excision methods within `scatfit`.

 ## What scattering model should I use? ##